RocketChat/docs-old/guides/administrator-guides/federation.md

 * Host: `rocketchat-tcp-protocol.chat.mydomain.com`
 * Value: `https` or `http`

-#### Test your configuration from cli
+#### Test your configuration from CLI

-From your cli, issue the following commands and make sure the answers look like the following:
+From your CLI, issue the following commands and make sure the answers look like the following:

 ```text
 dig srv _rocketchat._https.chat.mydomain.com